radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/controls/02-theoretical-rights.md

 ![Activity](./images/activity.PNG "Activity")

-Brainwave iGRC analytics includes a "SoD target" for creating SoD controls.
+Identity Analytics analytics includes a "SoD target" for creating SoD controls.
 The controls are automatically generated in the subdirectory "controls / generated" of the associated project during the data loading process.

 ## Theoretical Rights Controls